-ACGME Competencies - Practice-Based Learning and Improvement

-Residents must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning; (Core)
+4.7.
+ACGME Competencies - Practice-Based Learning and Improvement Residents must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning; ^(Core)

-- 4.7.a.
+4.7.a.
 Residents must demonstrate competence in identifying strengths, deficiencies, and limits in one's knowledge and expertise.
-(Core) - 4.7.b.
-Residents must demonstrate competence in setting learning and improvement goals.
-(Core) - 4.7.c.
-Residents must demonstrate competence in identifying and performing appropriate learning activities.
-(Core) - 4.7.d.
-Residents must demonstrate competence in systematically analyzing practice using quality improvement methods, including activities aimed at reducing health care disparities, and implementing changes with the goal of practice improvement.
-(Core) - 4.7.e.
-Residents must demonstrate competence in incorporating feedback and formative evaluation into daily practice.
-(Core) - 4.7.f.
-Residents must demonstrate competence in locating, appraising, and assimilating evidence from scientific studies related to their patients' health problems.
-(Core) - 4.7.g.
-Residents must demonstrate competence in being an effective teacher.
-(Core) - 4.7.h.
-Residents must demonstrate competence in taking primary responsibility for lifelong learning to improve knowledge, skills, and practice performance through familiarity with general and experience-specific goals and objectives and attendance at conferences.
-(Core) - 4.8.
-ACGME Competencies Interpersonal and Communication Skills Residents must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
-(Core) - 4.8.a.
-Residents must demonstrate competence in communicating effectively with patients and patients' families, as appropriate, across a broad range of socioeconomic circumstances, cultural backgrounds, and language capabilities, learning to engage interpretive services as required to provide appropriate care to each patient.
-(Core) - 4.8.b.
-Residents must demonstrate competence in communicating effectively with physicians, other health professionals, and health-related agencies.
-(Core) - 4.8.c.
-Residents must demonstrate competence in working effectively as a member or leader of a health care team or other professional group.
-(Core) - 4.8.d.
-Residents must demonstrate competence in educating patients, patients' families, students, other residents, and other health professionals.
 (Core)

-- 4.8.e.
-Residents must demonstrate competence in acting in a consultative role to other physicians and health professionals.
-(Core) - 4.8.f.
-Residents must demonstrate competence in maintaining comprehensive, timely, and legible health care records, if applicable.
-(Core) - 4.8.g.
-Residents must learn to communicate with patients and patients' families to partner with them to assess their care goals, including, when appropriate, end-of-life goals.
-(Core) - 4.8.h.
-Residents must demonstrate the insight and understanding into emotion and human response to emotion that allows one to appropriately develop and manage human interactions.
-(Core) - 4.9.
-ACGME Competencies Systems-Based Practice Residents must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
-(Core)
+- 4.7.b.
+Residents must demonstrate competence in setting learning and improvement goals. ^(Core) - 4.7.c.
+Residents must demonstrate competence in identifying and performing appropriate learning activities. ^(Core) - 4.7.d.
+Residents must demonstrate competence in systematically analyzing practice using quality improvement methods, including activities aimed at reducing health care disparities, and implementing changes with the goal of practice improvement. ^(Core) - 4.7.e.
+Residents must demonstrate competence in incorporating feedback and formative evaluation into daily practice. ^(Core) - 4.7.f.
+Residents must demonstrate competence in locating, appraising, and assimilating evidence from scientific studies related to their patients' health problems. ^(Core) - 4.8.
+ACGME Competencies Interpersonal and Communication Skills Residents must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. ^(Core) - 4.8.a.
+Residents must demonstrate competence in communicating effectively with patients and patients' families, as appropriate, across a broad range of socioeconomic circumstances, cultural backgrounds, and language capabilities, learning to engage interpretive services as required to provide appropriate care to each patient. ^(Core) - 4.8.b.
+Residents must demonstrate competence in communicating effectively with physicians, other health professionals, and health-related agencies. ^(Core) - 4.8.c.
+Residents must demonstrate competence in working effectively as a member or leader of a health care team or other professional group. ^(Core) - 4.8.d.
+Residents must demonstrate competence in educating patients, patients' families, students, other residents, and other health professionals. ^(Core) - 4.8.e.
+Residents must demonstrate competence in acting in a consultative role to other physicians and health professionals. ^(Core) - 4.8.f.
+Residents must demonstrate competence in maintaining comprehensive, timely, and legible health care records, if applicable. ^(Core) - 4.8.g.
+Residents must learn to communicate with patients and patients' families to partner with them to assess their care goals, including, when appropriate, end-of-life goals. ^(Core)

+4.8.h.
+This must include: